Ocesa Teatro: History

 The theater division of OCESA, part of Grupo CIE (Corporación Interamericana de Entretenimiento), was created in 1997 for the production of stage plays and musicals.
 The first play produced was Confesiones de Mujeres de 30 and later Disney's Beauty and the Beast.
 Both plays became a great success and so did OCESA's Theater division.
 Moving from the Orfeon Theater where Beauty and the Beast was playing, the company was seeking to build or buy their own theaters for large format musicals.
 In 1999 RENT and The Phantom Of The Opera were simultaneously played at the newly rebuilt Alameda Theaters.
 In 2000, Telmex bought both theaters to become part of the Centro Cultural Telmex (Telmex Cultural Center) which consists of two theaters, with capacity of 2,254 for Theatre 1 and 1,200 seats for Theatre 2, an art gallery and a small shopping center.
 An agreement was signed between Telmex and OCESA to let OCESA operate the theaters and present exclusively OCESA productions.
 OCESA Teatro is nowadays, the biggest producer of dramatic and musical theater in Latin America; producing each year at least two Broadway-style shows and two or three plays.
-It is associated with companies in Buenos Aires, Sao Paulo, Madrid, Barcelona and Portugal to help them reduce costs and risks linked with big budget productions and to share them copyrights, music, adaptations, sets or even cast members among the associates.
+It is associated with companies in Buenos Aires, São Paulo, Madrid, Barcelona and Portugal to help them reduce costs and risks linked with big budget productions and to share them copyrights, music, adaptations, sets or even cast members among the associates.
 Most productions include well known actors from other media but specially those popularized by television.
 Their shows are characterized for having very high standards of quality and competition is almost nonexistent.